 Kennel cough is a mild illness, most commonly contracted in multi-dog households, at boarding facilities, veterinary offices, dog parks, and places where training classes are held.
 Wherever a large number of dogs are present, this upper respiratory infection can strike.

-If a dog vomiting white foam has recently been in one of these situations, a veterinarian may reach a diagnosis much more quickly.
+If a dog throwing up white foam has recently been in one of these situations, a veterinarian may reach a diagnosis much more quickly.
 Other symptoms to look out for are a hacking cough and eye discharge, or a runny nose.
 Kennel cough also tends to be a self-limiting sickness, typically running its course in about two weeks.

 Swelling or inflammation of the pancreas interrupts a dog’s normal digestive functioning.
 When food cannot be properly and regularly broken down, processed and eliminated, the dog has limited options for getting rid of the excess material in his stomach.
 Vomiting is one route, and white foam can accompany it.